davidturner/journal/_posts/2015-01-02-gulp-mailgun.md

 _Fucking_ emails.

-One of the areas that we need to test at Get Invited was cross-service email client consistency.
+One of the areas that we need to test at Get Invited is cross-service email client consistency.
 We send a lot of emails out to customers so it's important that we test all email layouts thoroughly to make sure that everything works.
 Services like [Litmus][] are great for testing how an email looks but we needed to get the email through to the service before we could test things.

-Gulp didn't have anything that fitted our needs, but [Grunt did][].
+Gulp didn't have anything that fit our needs, but [Grunt.js did][].
 Both gulp.js and grunt.js are powered by JavaScript, so at their core they're the same thing.
 If there's one thing that I've always been good at, it's breaking one thing and reassembling it as something else.
 It's how I taught myself to code in my teens, and I applied that approach to learning here.

 Much confusion and frustration later, and I had a working implementation of mailgun for sending emails directly from gulp.js.
 I could send emails quickly and easily as a part of my build process, rather than having to manually submit the markup via a web interface.